HackYourFuture/React/week2/project/README.md

 - Your app needs to show that it is loading when waiting on the request to come back.
 You can test this by mimicing a slow connection in your browsers' developer tools
 - Your app needs to show an error message if the request failed
 - Your app needs to go to a detail page `/product/:id` whenever you click on the product card in the list.
 This should get the details from the endpoint: `https://fakestoreapi.com/products/<id>`.
 For now we won't add a navigation bar, the browsers 'back' button will do the trick. _TIP: You will need to add the `react-router-dom` package and add the routing to your app regardless._
+- You need to deploy your app somewhere (using something like [netlify](https://www.netlify.com)) and put the link in your PR!
+Make it a different one than the previous week.